-With temperatures and tourist numbers dropping, October is a fine month to travel Europe, Asia, North and Latin America and beyond.
+With temperatures and tourist numbers dropping, October is a fine month to travel.
 Here’s how to make the most of the shoulder season…

 When it comes to top travel experiences, bring on October.
 Golden leaves, reduced fares, empty trails and some of the world’s most spectacularly colourful festivals beckon.

-Whether you’re looking to wrap up warm or jet off in search of the last dregs of summer, we’re sure you’ll find something inspiring in our selection.
+Whether you’re looking to add on an extra layer or jet off in search of the last dregs of summer, we’re sure you’ll find something inspiring in our selection.

 If you want to see the full list, keep scrolling.
 If you know your travel style, click to your chosen section using one of these handy links: